KenKarlson/vue-chat/README.md

 # vue-chat

-# License: Look but don't touch
+# License: Look but don't touch & If it works, don't touch it!!!

 ## Project setup